Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 How will Monika change during her time with you?
 And how can your relationship influence her?

 And in the spirit of DDLC and DDLC+, there's.. perhaps some interesting background to this mod, here and there?

+Installation:

+Download files; put into new folder labelled 'Submods' which in turn should be in MAS's 'Game' directory, alongside the "Mod_assets" folder and all the scripts for MAS.